BurningPho3nix/BurningPho3nix-setup-script-for-centos-stream/README.md

-# BurningPho3nix setup script for CentOS Stream
+# BurningPho3nix setup script for CentOS Stream (optimized for CentOS Stream 9)

 This project helps you installing RPM-Fusion, making dnf.conf changes and installing applications quickly on CentOS Stream.